moonrider441/ci3-hmvc/README.md

         $errors = $this->do_validate();
 </pre>

-## Automatic Save (Insert OR Update)
+## Auto Save (Insert OR Update)
-you can insert your data posted from form or update the user row by identify ident
+you can insert or update your posted data from client by identify ident
-- First you have to call user model and run initiallize method for check insert or update mode in your controller.
+- First you have to call user model and run initiallize method "intro($id)" for check insert or update mode in your controller. if you pass null or 0 for "$id" arg, means you want to insert data, else if you pass identify ident like 1 for "$id", means you want to update your row with your custom identify.
--
+- Second call "do_validate" for validation posted data and fill model variables;
+- At last if you have no error, call "save()" method;

 <pre>
 class User extends MX_Controller